Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Evaluation and Comparison Methods}

-As comparison method, we used the \textit{hyperbolic graph neural network (HGNN)} from~\cite{liu2019hyperbolic}.\footnote{It performed similarly well as the network from~\cite{dai2021hyperbolic} on the task (in particular, reported differences are small and have not been tested for statistical significance).
-Furthermore, there is a tested code available online.} We tried two HGNN models, embedding the graphs in the Lorentz models of 100-dimensional and 6-dimensional hyperbolic space, respectively.
-We also used two of our networks: one using the degree and the other the one-hot embedding, both in 100-dimensional space.
+As comparison methods, we used the \textit{hyperbolic graph neural network (HGNN)} from~\citep{liu2019hyperbolic} and the \textit{hyperbolic-to-hyperbolic graph convolutional neural network (H2H-GCN)} from~\citep{dai2021hyperbolic}, which achieved state-of-the-art results for classifying graph construction algorithms.

+We tested HGNN and H2H-GCN, embedding the graphs in the Lorentz model of 100-dimensional hyperbolic space.
+We compared them to two versions of our network: one applying the degree and the other the one-hot embedding, both in a 100-dimensional hyperbolic space.

-To compare how well the networks learn with varying amounts of training data, we tested them on data sets with 90, 180, 360, 1800, and 2880 graphs.
-As measure of classification accuracy, we used the (macro) F1 score.
-We always split the data set into training, validation, and test sets using a 4:1:1 ratio.
-The training was done with ADAM.
+To investigate how well the networks learn with increasing training data, we tested them on data sets with 90, 180, 360, 1800, and 2880 graphs.
+We always split the data set into training, validation, and test sets using a 4:1:1 ratio and used the (macro) F1 score to measure classification accuracy.
 After each epoch, the accuracy on the validation set was computed.
-Our final model was chosen as the last one with the highest validation score, and its score on the test set was reported.
-For all but the set with 2880 graphs, we repeated this process 100 times, each time with a new (random) data set; because the standard deviation of the results went down (and the computation times up), we only performed 25 repetitions for the former set.
+Our final model was chosen as the last one with the highest validation score, and its score on the test set is reported.
+For all but the set with 2880 graphs, we repeated this process 100 times, each time with a new (random) data set; because the standard deviation of the results went down (and the computation times up), we only performed 25 repetitions for the largest set.

-To also check the performance for large data sets, we created a single data set of 6000 graphs and trained our method with one-hot encoding and the HGNN methods on it.
-To compare embedding manifolds, we also trained our network using the SPD(15) space.
-As the evaluation method for this experiment, we chose 3-fold cross-validation.
+To check the performance on large data sets, we created a single data set of 6000 graphs and trained all methods on two splits; we only employed the better-working one-hot variant of our network here.
+In addition, we also trained our network using the SPD(15) space to compare embedding manifolds.

+Finally, to assess the sensitivity of our network to the choice of its hyperparameters, we trained on 2880 graphs with a varying depth of the manifold GCN block and a varying number of channels.